mienaikoe/ziyu/Chapters/1-4-Chapter4.md

 He sighed, "We all have a place in society."

-The heat of anger and anxiety came to me again, as it had with Tiggu.
+The heat of anger came to me again, as it had with Tiggu.
 I turned my eyes toward the curtain, staring between stitches at the dark void of Ulu, while he turned his toward Ara.
 And like a switch, we'd returned to being strangers on the train.

 ---